polakbear/spot-ts/README.md

 # spot-ts

-minimal (read: not a complete API) typescript library to do calls towards spotify's web API
+minimal (read: not complete) typescript library to do calls towards spotify's web API